 The 27 communities that make up the SRPEDD region vary widely when it comes to walking conditions, from wide open rural areas with no pedestrian facilities, to small towns with intermittent sidewalks and/or compact town centers, to cities with vast sidewalk networks.

-Planning for adequate and connected pedestrian facilities is essential to regional transportation given the efficiency and positive characteristics of this mode choice.
-Providing the public with safe infrastructure will not only enhance walking for existing users, but will attract new users.
-With this Regional Pedestrian Plan, the Southeastern Metropolitan Planning Organization (SMMPO) hopes to drive the expansion and upgrade of pedestrian facilities that will allow and encourage trips by walking and will safely link important destinations to the areas where people live.
+Created in 2018 and updated in 2019, the Regional Pedestrian Plan hopes to drive the expansion and upgrade of pedestrian facilities that will allow and encourage trips by walking and will safely link important destinations to the areas where people live.
 This plan describes the current pedestrian needs in southeastern Massachusetts and provides a strategy for achieving a walkable south coast.